keeps/dbptk-developer/README.md

 The Database Preservation Toolkit allows conversion between Database formats, including connection to live systems, for purposes of digitally preserving databases.
 The toolkit allows conversion of live or backed-up databases into preservation formats such as **DBML** or **SIARD**, XML-based formats created for the purpose of database preservation.
 The toolkit also allows conversion of the preservation formats back into live systems to allow the full functionality of databases.
 For example, it supports a specialized export into MySQL, optimized for PhpMyAdmin, so the database can be fully  experimented using a web interface.

 This toolkit was part of the [RODA project](http://www.roda-community.org) and now has been released as a project by its own due to the increasing interest on this particular feature.
+It is now being further developed in the [EARK project](http://www.eark-project.com/) together with a new version of the SIARD preservation format.

 The toolkit is created as a platform that uses input and output modules.
 Each module supports read and/or write to a particular database format or live system.
 New modules can easily be added by implementation of a new interface and adding of new drivers.

+## EARK and SIARD 2.0

+A new version of the this tool, together with a [new version of the SIARD preservation format](http://eark-project.github.io/siard-e-format/), is currently being designed and developed on the [EARK project](http://www.eark-project.com/).
+A draft specification will be available soon, together with a request for comments.
+In the meanwhile, if you'd like to know more and even send us use cases and requirements, [contact us](http://www.eark-project.com/contacts).

 ## Download pre-compiled version